Hossey History, Family Crest & Coats of Arms

 Hossey is one of the many new names that came to England following the Norman Conquest of 1066.
-The Hossey family lived in Kent.
+The Hossey family lived in Wiltshire.
 Their name, however, generally derives from the name of the area of Houssaye in the Seine-Maritime region of Normandy.
 Another equally valid but less common derivation shows that some in some cases the name finds its roots in the word hussey, which was a Old English nickname for a woman who was the head of her own household.
-Although this word has since become an insult, no such pejorative connotations existed until the 17th century.
+"The surname is not to be associated with the modern meaning of hussy."

 Early Origins of the Hossey family

-Kent.
 Of particular interest is that two sources, a visitation of Dorset in 1623 and a manuscript in ancient French said to have been in the Abbey of Glastonbury at its dissolution, both mention Hubert Husse, a Norman noble who married Countess Helen, daughter of Richard the 5th Duke of Normandy.
 Both mention he accompanied William the Conqueror to England and was granted the office of High Constable together with considerable possessions for his efforts during the Conquest.

-Burke, John Bernard, The Roll of Battle Abbey.
-London: Edward Churton, 26, Holles Street, 1848, Print.
 Little Wyrley in Staffordshire was also another ancient family seat. " Wyrley Grove is the ancient seat of the Husseys, who obtained it in marriage with the heiress of the family of Fowke: the mansion stands at the head of a fine lawn, and is a noble and picturesque specimen of ancient architecture."

 Early History of the Hossey family

-Another 205 words (15 lines of text) covering the years 1180, 1265, 1332, 1295, 1585, 1648, 1640, 1641, 1640, 1641, 1597, 1657, 1645, 1656, 1626, 1664, 1656, 1664, 1642, 1691 and 1294 are included under the topic Early Hossey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hossey research.
+Another 130 words (9 lines of text) covering the years 1180, 1651, 1265, 1332, 1295, 1495, 1466, 1537, 1503, 1585, 1648, 1640, 1641, 1640, 1641, 1597, 1657, 1645, 1656, 1626, 1664, 1656, 1664, 1642, 1691 and 1294 are included under the topic Early Hossey History in all our PDF Extended History products and printed products wherever possible.

 Hossey Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Hussey, Houssey, Huzzy, Huzzey and others.

 Early Notables of the Hossey family (pre 1700)

-Another 66 words (5 lines of text) are included under the topic Early Hossey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) are included under the topic Early Hossey Notables in all our PDF Extended History products and printed products wherever possible.